Have you been able to get a second chance checking account at First Bank?

 If First Bank at 701 B St, Ste 150 does not have Second Chance Checking, you can try checking out other banks in San Diego.

-Getting your checking account straight into the negative and subsequently not paying it back is nothing an individual should have to experience.
-Having increasing fees from NSF fees, it might be tough to pay the cash back.
+Having your own bank account into the negative and then not being able to pay it back is nothing a person should have to experience.
+With increasing fees from Non Sufficient Funds fees, it could be difficult to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account similar to this, they know that you have had some problems in the past with other banks.
+Whenever a bank gives you a new account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've financial issues with some other banking institutions, they put your name on a list called chexsystems.
+When you may have monetary issues with other financial institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes the banks may simply take off a few capabilities to help ensure your bank account does not get into the negative again.
-When you get a fresh start with a checking account, be sure that you watch it very closely.
+You can obtain a second chance checking account, and sometimes banks may just take away a couple abilities to help make certain your account doesn't go into the negative once again.
+Whenever you get a new start with a second chance checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-So to make things easier and never go into the negative with your checking account, you need to monitor all charges and write them down.
+So to make things easier and never enter the negative with your new bank account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

-The next thing you realize, the person eventually cashed the check so you will have 4 fees that put your accounts in the negative.
-That is 4 NSF charges.
-So together with your second chance banking account, you need to ensure you retain an eagle eye on all charges.
-You won't just build trust with your new bank, but you will get better at controlling your hard earned money.
+Next thing you know, the person eventually cashed the check so you will have 4 charges that put your accounts in the negative.
+That's 4 NSF charges.
+So along with your second chance checking account, you should be sure you retain an eagle eye on all expenditures.
+Not only will you create confidence together with your new bank, but you will get better at managing your dollars.